muammar/muammar.github.io.old/en/index.md

-If you are still reading at this point so I could say that talking about me it's interesting :), but I do prefer to think that you reach to read at this point because you didn't have anything else to do :), I stop writing here, Ideas are not coming to my mind anymore.
+If you are still reading at this point so I could say that talking about me it's interesting :), but I do prefer to think that you reach to read at this point because you didn't have anything else to do :), I stop writing, ideas are not coming to my mind anymore.

 ### About this site

 This site contains parts of my life.
-Generally, topics showed here are referred to free software, chemistry, poetry, life, and those stuff that make feel happy.Most of the content written here are my personal opinions.
-I always have had the need of expressing what I think and this space has been the place to do it.
+Generally, topics showed here are referred to free software, chemistry, poetry, life, and those stuff that make feel happy.
+Most of the content written here are my personal opinions.
+I always have had the need of expressing what I think and this space has been the place to do so.

 I guess that your first impression about these pages is that they are full of text and there is no images at all.
 I could assume that you like reading